emcf/engshell/README.md

 ## How to use:
 - install requirements: `pip install -r requirements.txt`
-- create `keys.py` in the engshell directory to define `OPENAI_KEY`
+- create `keys.py` in the engshell directory to define `OPENAI_KEY` and optionally other keys.
-- run `python engshell.py` to open engshell
+- run `python engshell.py` to open gitshell
-- OPTIONAL: Add the engshell directory to your PATH environment variable to access it from anywhere.
+- OPTIONAL: `alias gpt='python *repo*/gptshell.py'

 ## Notes:

+Timings are shown for compilation and execution times.

 - `--llm` encourages LLM queries from within the code execution.
 - `--debug` allows engshell to debug its own code if it fails.
 - `--showcode` shows the code being executed.
 - `clear` resets engshell's memory, along with the console.

 ## Examples

 ### 🔧 General:
 - record my screen for the next 10 seconds, then save it as an mp4.
 - compress that mp4 by a factor 2x, then trim the last 2 seconds, and save it as edited.mp4.